7 Women on Job-Hunting and Getting Hired While Pregnant

 How potential employers reacted: Positively, but she’s sure it affected her candidacy for a few roles.
 “Obviously, no one said as much, but I could read between the lines,” she says.
 “One company was recruiting me aggressively, and all the interviews were promising.
 Then, when I went into the office and met with the CEO, he looked at my belly and said, ‘So, why are you looking for a new job now?’
 I knew right then that I wasn’t going to get an offer.”

 Her maternity benefits: “Even at seven months’ pregnant, when my belly was literally touching the table in front of me, I didn’t ask about maternity policies.
-But my current company was very clear that they offered three months’ paid maternity leave, because it’s something that they’re proud of.”
+But my current company was very clear that they offered three months’ paid maternity leave because it’s something that they’re proud of.”
 Even so, she didn’t think the policy would apply to her until they made an official offer.
 “I honestly didn’t expect it.
 It was unbelievable,” she says.
 “For me personally, it meant a lot, but it also showed me and the rest of the company how much they value their people.”

 Email your money conundrums, from the technical to the psychological, to mytwocents@nymag.com